Russia Facing ‘Huge’ Corporate-Credit Test, Nabiullina Says

 Spurring corporate lending “requires a full range of measures both from the banking community and from companies in the real sector,” such as finding more domestic funding sources, Nabiullina told a banking conference today in Moscow, her first speech since President Vladimir Putin announced her nomination March 12.

 The weaker lending to companies is partly a result of the slowing economy, which has suffered as deteriorating global conditions weigh on exports, and the cost of credit exceeding returns on investment projects, Nabiullina said.

-The ruble depreciated 0.4 percent to 31.4400 against the dollar at 1:14 p.m. in Moscow.
+The ruble depreciated 0.7 percent to 31.5335 against the dollar at 5:30 p.m. in Moscow.
 The Micex Index of 50 stocks lost 0.2 percent to 1,426.81.

-Nabiullina said she saw room to improve the central bank’s refinancing operations.
-Even so, Bank Rossii “can’t compensate for all of the market sources of financing of the banking system,” she said.
+“The banking system needs to seek domestic resources --the importance has grown of the central bank’s refinancing operations as a source of liquidity,” Nabiullina said.
+Even so, Bank Rossii “can’t compensate for all of the market sources of financing of the banking system.”